Rati smiles broadly

 A pink banner with the words “save the date” spans the top of the image.
 Diamond Head in Honolulu is bathed in light, under a slightly cloudy blue sky.
 The One Rb World logo includes a pink flower for Hawaii.
 Text reads: One Retinoblastoma World, Honolulu, Hawaii | October 15-17, 2024

 WE C Hope USA is hosting the 7th One Retinoblastoma World meeting, October 15-17 in Honolulu, Hawaii, right before the 56th World Congress of the International Society of Paediatric Oncology.
-Please join us!
+In-person registration has closed, but there’s still time to register for the virtual program.

-Uniting parents, survivors, medical professionals and scientists from around the wortd, we share knowledge and experience, build community, and collaborate to advance acute and lifelong care, and access to care, for all.
-Kids have their own One Rb World Child Life program of activities too!
+Uniting families, survivors, medical professionals and scientists from around the wortd, we share knowledge and experience, build community, and collaborate to advance acute and lifelong care, and access to care, for all.
+Wherever you are in the world, register today, and join in from the comfort of your home!

 WE C Hope for all children with eye cancer, families & survivors.